kveldscholten/kasapi-php/README.md

 ?>
 ```
 If you have any feedback, please provide it as comment or issue using GitHub and the URL above.

-## Changelog

-#### Version 0.5

-* Starting from version 0.5, this project is now released under the [MIT license](http://opensource.org/licenses/MIT).
-A copy can also be found in this repository.
-Further, the former GPL license has been removed.

-#### Version 0.4

-* Minor fix to prevent a Warning while fetching parameters from arguments

-#### Version 0.3

-* Initial version of this library, created by [Elias Kuiter](https://github.com/ekuiter/) and extended by [Daniel Herrmann](https://github.com/waza-ari/).
-* Composer support was added.

 ## Credits